-As a result of the lengthy conflict in Syria, for example, nearly 60 percent of public hospitals in the country were either partially functional or had been completely destroyed by late 2015, highlighting the crucial need for close integration of health policies and programming with broader humanitarian responses and recovery efforts.
+As a result of the lengthy conflict in Syria, for example, nearly 60% of public hospitals in the country were either only partially functional or had been completely destroyed by late 2015, highlighting the crucial need for integrating health policies and programming with broader humanitarian responses and recovery efforts.

-People displaced during shocks and crises are particularly vulnerable due to lack of adequate access to health care and social protection: one of every 22 people living with HIV, for example, was affected by a humanitarian emergency in 2013.
-The Ebola outbreak in West Africa in 2014-15 demonstrated how a major health crisis could result in severe economic impact due to lost livelihoods and declines in household incomes and GDP.
+People displaced during shocks and crises are particularly vulnerable due to lack of adequate access to health care and social protection; one of every 22 people living with HIV, for example, was affected by a humanitarian emergency in 2013.
+The Ebola outbreak in West Africa in 2014-15 demonstrated how a major health crisis could produce a severe economic impact due to lost livelihoods and declines in household incomes and GDP.
 The outbreak also highlighted the importance of strengthening core government functions, such as the ability to pay health workers, in order to build more resilient systems for health.